-The Key to Selecting the Right DLP Solution for Your Organization
+Selecting the Right DLP Solution

 At RSA this year, it was no surprise to see the most buzz-worthy topic was the General Data Protection Regulation, also known as GDPR, which took effect May 25, 2018.
 The European Union regulation is intended to strengthen data protection for all EU Citizens, and companies that compile or processes digital data of EU citizens are affected by the policy.
 The primary emphasis of the regulation is to give EU citizens the choice to opt into data collection versus the existing opt-out process and is intended to provide EU citizens more control of their personal data.

 As a result, this affects any company that processes EU citizens’ data, including US-based companies.
 At its core, GDPR outlines what data these companies can keep, how it is stored and how long it can be retained.
 Because of this, companies are actively looking for solutions that can help them meet the requirements outlined by GDPR.
 In this DLP vendor review, we take a close look at several DLP solutions and offer suggestions for choosing the one that’s right for you.
 To find out more about GDPR, please check out our other resources: 6 Resources to Prepare You for GDPR Implementation

 From a technology stand point, there’s absolutely no better place to look than the Data Loss Prevention (DLP) space.
 Although DLP has been around for 20 years, the technology has recently matured significantly with new players and approaches to securing data and mitigating loss.
 As the name might suggest, one of the important goals of any DLP solution is to prevent the loss of sensitive or private data belonging to a company, whether the loss is due to a malicious act or an incidental exposure.
 As a result, there are a few things to consider: